Click here to view our programs to help alleviate the financial impact of COVID-19.

 Tag Documentation Links ~ If you do not have Adobe Acrobat Reader, click on the following link: https://get.adobe.com/reader/

-Nick has been with the Kiowa Tribe for two and a half years.
+Nick has been with the Kiowa Tribe for three and a half years.
 He served as the Tribe's Contract Specialist, Contracting Officer, Director of Procurement, and now Director for the Tax Commission department.
 He is a retired school administrator and retired Coast Guard officer.
-He spent nearly 22 years on active duty.
-He holds multiple degree
+He spent 21 1/2 years on active duty.
+He holds multiple degrees

-Nick has been with the Kiowa Tribe for two and a half years.
+Nick has been with the Kiowa Tribe for three and a half years.
 He served as the Tribe's Contract Specialist, Contracting Officer, Director of Procurement, and now Director for the Tax Commission department.
 He is a retired school administrator and retired Coast Guard officer.
-He spent nearly 22 years on active duty.
-He holds multiple degrees: Doctorate (ABD), Masters in Management, Masters in Educational Leadership, & Bachelors in Business Administration.
+He spent 21 1/2 years on active duty.
+He holds multiple degrees: Doctorate (ABD) in Educational Leadership, Post-Masters In Educational Leadership, Masters in Management, Masters in Educational Leadership, & Bachelors in Business Administration.
 He has traveled to all 50 states & 25 countries.

 Charlene has been with the Kiowa Tribe for nine years.
 She started out with the Tax Commission Department, where she is now serving as Office Manager.
 She worked in Higher Education for the Choctaw Nation for two years.
 She attended college at Murray State and obtained her associate's degree in Business.
 She later attended Bacone College.